Vico1993/mailerLite/README.md

 ```

-It will donwload everything, and build everything for you.
+It will download everything, and build everything for you.

 Enjoy !!